 A. To renew a license at the end of a term, an organization must submit to the board a complete renewal application on a form prescribed by the board at least 60 days before the expiration of the organization's existing license.
-A renewal application is not complete until it contains the information required by subparts 3 and 4.
+A renewal application is not complete until it contains the information required by subparts 3 and 4, and the license fee or waiver required by Minnesota Statutes, section 349.16, subdivision 6.

-Complete applications received by the board less than 60 days before the expiration of the applicant's existing license will be considered pursuant to this part but, if the applicant is entitled to a renewed license, the license will not be renewed by the director until the first day of the month following the expiration of 30 days after the board has received the complete application.
+Complete applications received by the board less than 60 days before the expiration of the applicant's existing license will be considered pursuant to this part.
+If the applicant is entitled to a renewed license, the license will not be renewed by the director until the first day of the month following the expiration of 30 days after the board has received the complete application.
 An organization shall not continue gambling after the expiration of its license unless and until it receives a renewed license.